becketalservices/beas-cnx-cloud/docs/Azure/chapter4.md

 ## 4.5 Deploy Component Pack to Cluster

-This chapter simply follows the instructions from IBM: <https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_services_intro.html>
+This chapter simply follows the instructions from IBM on page [Installing Component Pack services](https://www.ibm.com/support/knowledgecenter/en/SSYGQH_6.0.0/admin/install/cp_install_services_intro.html).

 All shown commands use as much default values as possible.
 Check IBM documentation for more options.